danikatt/danikatt/README.md

 🧭 I am looking to collaborate with members in batch 32.
 🚩 I am looking for help with overall programming languages.
 🤩 Ask me about... having a coffee or tea time together.
-🤗 Hot to reach me : via Email_flykate@nate.com
+📫 How to reach me : via Email_flykate@nate.com
 😎 Fun fact : I used to be a Cabin crew for many years.

 🔭 We are currently working on Naval Shipbuilding projects : Maharaja Lela-class frigate.